robotsorcerer/robotsorcerer.github.io/_posts/2015-11-28-neuraltest.md

 Using a mobile laptop running an `NVIDIA K1100M GPU`, I updated my [torch7](http://torch.ch/docs/getting-started.html) installation and the accompanying [luarocks](https://luarocks.org/) dependencies (which include `cudnn`, `cunn`, `cutorch`, `image`, `nn`, and `nngraph`), fired up the lua `eval` file on a bunch of test images I had on my old camera.

-While it's far from perfect in prediction (such as saying I was in a suit and tie in front of a kitchen counter when I was in front of an hotel in London), I was nonetheless amazed the power of `RNN's`.
-The pictures below demonstrate the automatic captioning that [Andrej's](https://github.com/karpathy) library provides.
+While it's far from perfect in prediction (such as saying I was in a suit and tie in front of a kitchen counter when I was in front of an hotel in London), I was nonetheless amazed the power of `RNN's` efficiency.
+The pictures below demonstrate the automatic captioning on random images I evaluated the code on.

 If after looking through the efficacy of the predictions and your 'nerdgasms' are not fired up, I would strongly recommend you see a psychiatrist :)!
 Can you imagine the possibilities of this in suppy-chain robotics?
 Or some sort of pick and place tasks for autonomous robots?
 One day!
 One day!
 I shall try this on a robot. :)